Devilla/docs/bug-bounty-program.md

 ## Submitting a Bug

-Bugs should be submitted via email to bugs@pns.domains, or on Keybase to @arachnid.
+Bugs should be submitted via email to bugs@pulse.domains, or on Keybase to @arachnid.